Battle of the Border: Battle

 In the northwest, the German Army Group North, under Fedor von Bock, attacked Pomerania and Greater Poland by moving from Germany proper (German Fourth Army) and from East Prussia (German Third Army).
 During the Battle of Tuchola Forest, which lasted from 1 to 5 September, they split the Polish Army Pomorze, under Władysław Bortnowski, who was tasked with the defence of the Polish Corridor.
-Parts of it under Admiral Józef Unrug would continue to defend pockets of the coast over the next few days or weeks (at the Battles of Westerplatte, Gdynia, Hel and others), but the rest was forced, together the Army Poznań under Tadeusz Kutrzeba, to retreat east from their defensive lines in Greater Poland towards Kłodawa, in Kujawy.
+Parts of it, under Admiral Józef Unrug, would continue to defend pockets of the coast over the next few days or weeks (at the battles of Westerplatte, Gdynia, Hel and others), but the rest was forced, together the Army Poznań under Tadeusz Kutrzeba, to retreat east from their defensive lines in Greater Poland towards Kłodawa, in Kujawy.

-In northern Poland (Masovia), by 3 September, part of German Third Army had defeated the Polish Army Modlin under Emil Krukowicz-Przedrzymirski at the Battle of Mława.
-The Polish forces retreated towards their secondary lines of defence at the Vistula and Narew Rivers, which allowed the Germans to move towards their main objective, Warsaw.
+In northern Poland (Masovia), by 3 September, part of the German Third Army had defeated the Polish Army Modlin under Emil Krukowicz-Przedrzymirski at the Battle of Mława.
+The Polish forces retreated towards their secondary lines of defence at the Vistula and Narew rivers, which allowed the Germans to move towards their main objective, Warsaw.

 In the south and the southwest, the German Army Group South under Gerd von Rundstedt struck along the lines dividing the Polish Army Łódź (under Juliusz Rómmel) from Army Poznań (north) and Army Kraków (south, under Antoni Szylling).
 Despite several Polish tactical victories (such as at the Battle of Mokra on 1 September), the Polish forces were soon forced to retreat, as Army Łódź was being outflanked by the German Eighth Army and the German Tenth Army.
-Army Kraków was retreating from Silesia, and in the south, Army Karpaty under Kazimierz Fabrycy was being slowly pushed north towards the Dunajec and the Nida Rivers by the German Fourteenth Army.
+Army Kraków was retreating from Silesia, and in the south, Army Karpaty under Kazimierz Fabrycy was being slowly pushed north towards the Dunajec and the Nida rivers by the German Fourteenth Army.

-By 6 September, Polish forces were in retreat, and Marshal of Poland Edward Rydz-Śmigły ordered all troops to fall back to the secondary lines of defences at the Vistula and San Rivers.
+By 6 September, Polish forces were in retreat, and Marshal of Poland Edward Rydz-Śmigły ordered all troops to fall back to the secondary lines of defences at the vistula and San rivers.

 Aftermath

-Virtually all battles that are considered part of the Battle of the Border (with the exception of the Battle of Hel, which lasted for more than a month, and the Battle of Mokra, a Polish defensive victory) resulted in the rapid defeat of Polish forces, which were forced to abandon the regions of Pomerania, Greater Poland and Silesia.
+Virtually all battles that are considered part of the Battle of the Border (except for the Battle of Hel, which lasted for more than a month, and the Battle of Mokra, a Polish defensive victory) resulted in the rapid defeat of Polish forces, which were forced to abandon the regions of Pomerania, Greater Poland and Silesia.
 Those defeats, in turn, made it more difficult for the Polish forces to fall back in an organised way to the secondary lines of defence (behind the Vistula and near the Romanian Bridgehead).